 Gravity’s holdin’ me back

-Gravity might be a metaphor for emotional weight or resistance to change.
+Gravity might be a metaphor for something holding him down or resisting change.

 Something or someone is keeping him from moving forward.